tsahilevi/webrtc-missing-codelab/README.md

 * Add statistics to the view
 * Tracking disconnections in the server

+See [the web page](https://webrtccourse.com/course/webrtc-codelab/module/exercises/) for a more up-to-date list of exercise.

 ## Learn more about the codelab

 To learn more about the codelab see https://webrtccourse.com/course/webrtc-codelab